Renovating bathrooms is an emerging trend

 Furthermore, bathrooms are deemed worthier of investment today because they’re increasingly viewed as private sanctuaries where you can pamper yourself—unlike the utilitarian kitchen.

-Established homeowners who have enjoyed several years of strong home value appreciation are now indulging themselves with spa-like upgrades—luxurious features like body sprays, rain shower heads, and specialized lighting.
-And younger homeowners are more focused today on basic fixes, like replacing worn or broken tile, chipped sinks and upgrading toilets.
+Established homeowners who have enjoyed several years of strong home value appreciation are now indulging themselves with spa-like upgrades—luxurious features like body sprays, rain showerheads, and specialized lighting.
+And younger homeowners are more focused today on basic fixes, like replacing a worn or broken tile, chipped sinks and upgrading toilets.